MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 - Azure private DNS zones are used to resolve private endpoint namespaces:
   - Storage account file service (privatelink.file.core.windows.net).
   - Key vaults (privatelink.vaultcore.azure.net).
-- Even though for this scenario network filtering is not enforced, NSGs are placed on all subnets to enable monitoring and insights by using network watcher NSG flow logs and traffic analytics.
+- Even though for this scenario network filtering isn't enforced, NSGs are placed on all subnets to enable monitoring and insights by using network watcher NSG flow logs and traffic analytics.

-## Scenario 2: Hub & Spoke with hybrid connectivity and RDP Shortpath Connectivity over managed networks
+## Scenario 2: Hub and spoke with hybrid connectivity over managed networks using RDP Shortpath

 See [RDP Shortpath Connectivity for managed networks Microsoft Learn page](/azure/virtual-desktop/rdp-shortpath?tabs=managed-networks) for detailed deployment guidance.

 ### Customer profile

 This scenario is ideal if:

 - You want to limit the amount of over the internet connections to AVD Session Hosts.
 - You have pre-existing hybrid connectivity from on-premises to Azure (Express Route or S2S/P2S VPN).
 - You have direct line of sight network connectivity between RDP clients and AVD hosts.
 Typically, this is on-premises networks routed to AVD Azure networks or client VPN connections routed to AVD Azure virtual networks.